A nation of railway enthusiasts: a history of the Swiss railways

 The Rail 2000 project

 Rail 2000 is without a doubt the largest Swiss railway project of modern times.
 The Swiss electorate endorsed the project in 1987, firing the starting shot for 130 construction projects.
 Rail 2000 is designed to reduce travel times between all of Switzerland's hub stations to just under one hour.
 Trains leave the main stations just after the hour and the half hour to reach their destinations at other hubs just before the hour or half hour, with the main stations functioning as 'transport spiders' in a complex system of railway hubs.
 This ensures well-coordinated rail connections and shorter waiting times between trains.
 The stated aim of Rail 2000 was to make trains more frequent, faster and more comfortable.
 The project led to more direct connections between stations and higher speeds throughout the rail network.
-A large number of rail lines and stations were upgraded or newly built, reducing travel times to under an hour on the main routes.
+Countless railway lines were upgraded or newly built, reducing travel times to under an hour on the main routes.
 The new Rail 2030 project aims to add new hubs, continuously reduce travel times and increase passenger capacities.
 In 1958, the SBB began advertising its services with the slogan 'those with brains take the train' – which is as true today as it was then.